-Use Paper Log Cabin Template
+Use a Paper Piecing Template

-If you would like to make your own version of this quilt, you need two booklets of the 7-inch Log Cabin paper templates.
-I organized the blocks into a barn raising pattern which is one of the traditional log cabin layouts and one of my favorite layouts (along with the straight setting).
+If you would like to make your version of this quilt, you need two booklets of the 7-inch Log Cabin paper templates.
+I organized the blocks into a barn-raising pattern, which is one of the traditional log cabin layouts and one of my favorite layouts (along with the straight setting).

-Log Cabin Quilt Inspiration
+Find a Log Cabin Quilt Inspiration

 As a kid, I remember sitting in the glass veranda for Sunday breakfast and cutting the top of a soft-boiled egg.
 The morning sun is streaming in the windows and amplifying the colors.
 In my mind, the inside of the glass veranda was the exact color of the inside of the egg and this color impression has been with me ever since.
 It is my grandfather’s glass veranda that 40 years later led me to this quilt.

 Select Fabric for Log Cabin Quilt